Japan's NTT launches US$40 billion buyout of wireless unit Docomo

 "Post acquisition, Docomo will no longer be answerable to shareholders.
 If the government instructs it to cut prices, it will oblige," Jefferies analyst Atul Goyal wrote in a client note.

-Government efforts to enhance competition have included backing Rakuten Inc's entry into the sector this year.
+Government efforts to enhance competition have included backing Rakuten's entry into the sector this year.
 The e-commerce firm's low-cost plan model could suffer, however, should prices fall more broadly.

 Meanwhile, government pricing pressure comes as carriers spend big to build fifth-generation services widely seen as critical to ensuring Japan's competitiveness.